VMDNet: Temporal Leakage-Free Variational Mode Decomposition for Electricity Demand Forecasting

 \subsection{Parameter Searching for VMD}

-From Eqs.~\eqref{eq:original_vmd_time}--\eqref{eq:constraint_time}, VMD requires tuning two key parameters: the number of modes $K$ and the bandwidth penalty $\alpha$.
+VMD requires tuning two key parameters: the number of modes $K$ and the bandwidth penalty $\alpha$.
 These parameters play asymmetric roles: $K$ sets the decomposition resolution (dominant), whereas $\alpha$ refines spectral compactness within that resolution (secondary).
 To address this asymmetry, we adopt a Stackelberg game process.
-A Stackelberg game is a hierarchical framework with two agents in unequal roles: a leader moves first, anticipating the follower’s best response; the follower observes the leader’s decision and solves a conditional problem to respond optimally.
+A Stackelberg game is a hierarchical framework with two agents in unequal roles: a leader moves first, anticipating the follower's best response; the follower observes the leader's decision and solves a conditional problem to respond optimally.
 The resulting outcome is a Stackelberg equilibrium, where neither side benefits from deviating given this sequence of moves \cite{VonStackelberg2011MarketEquilibrium,Colson2007AnOptimization}.

-Instantiated for VMD, we define two objectives: (i) the Forecastability Information Criterion (FIC), which quantifies forecastability by fitting an AR(r) model to each mode and summing the residual variances; and (ii) the Mutual Information Criterion (MIC), which quantifies cross-mode overlap via average pairwise mutual information.
+Instantiated for VMD, we define two objectives: (i) the Forecastability Information Criterion (FIC), which quantifies forecastability by fitting an $AR(r)$ model to each mode and summing the residual variances; and (ii) the Mutual Information Criterion (MIC), which quantifies cross-mode overlap via average pairwise mutual information.
 FIC additionally includes an AIC/BIC-inspired complexity penalty to discourage over-granular decompositions.
 Formally,

 Let $\mathcal{K}=\{K_{\min},\dots,K_{\max}\}$ and $\mathcal{A}(K)=[\alpha_{\min},\alpha_{\max}]$, this yields a Stackelberg bilevel search in Eqs.~\eqref{eq:stkbg_alpha}--\eqref{eq:stkbg_K},